 The iconic India Gate, an arch gate made using sandstone, is a war memorial situated in the Rajpath area, Delhi.
 It was built to commemorate the Undivided British Army (also known as British India Army) soldiers who laid down their lives during the First World War and the Third Anglo-Afghan War of 1919.
 This imposing structure is one of the largest war memorials in the country with the names of over 13,000 soldiers written on it.
 Surrounded by lush green and well-manicured gardens, India Gate is a favorite spot among Delhiites, who enjoy their summer evenings and Sunday picnics here with families and friends.
 Formerly known as All India War Memorial, it is one of the top tourist attractions to explore once you check in at the hotels in Delhi.

 Want to know more?
-From its history and architecture to timings, entry fee, and lesser-known facts, here’s everything you should know about the Indian Gate in Delhi.
+From its history and architecture to timings, entry fee, and lesser-known facts, nearest metro stations to reach by, here’s everything you should know about the Indian Gate in Delhi.

 India Gate Information: